Estate planning at any age

 Estate planning when you are married without children

 - Check your beneficiaries: In the event that one of you passes on, an asset that is held jointly would transfer to the surviving spouse.
-For assets that are not held jointly (investments or insurance policies for example), ensure that you have designated a beneficiary.
+For assets that are not held jointly (registered investments), ensure that you have designated a beneficiary.

 - Review or prepare Powers of Attorney: A spouse is not automatically able to make health and property decisions on your behalf in the event one of you is incapacitated.
 It can be important to have those documents in place in case something happens to either one of you.